Quansight/open-gpu-server/README.md

 - **Feedstocks** must have access to the service.
 Refer to the [`conda-forge/admin-requests`](https://github.com/conda-forge/admin-requests) README.
 - **Maintainers** you must read and agree to the [Terms of Service](./TOS.md).
 Your username must be listed in [`access/conda-forge-users.json`](./access/conda-forge-users.json).
 Please open a PR to add yourself to the list.

+## Incidents

+If you suspect the server is not operating as expected, please check the [Issues tab for ongoing incidents](https://github.com/Quansight/open-gpu-server/issues?q=is%3Aopen+is%3Aissue+label%3Aincident%3Adegraded-performance%2Cincident%3Ainvestigating%2Cincident%3Amajor-outage+sort%3Aupdated-desc).
+If you think there should be an open incident report but there's none, please open a new issue and tag [@Quansight/open-gpu-server](https://github.com/orgs/Quansight/teams/open-gpu-server) so the team can take a look.
+Thanks!

 ## Base configuration

 - Model: AMD EPYC 7352 24-Core Processor